Database maintenance operations for HotMesh's Postgres backend.

 });

 The underlying Postgres function can be called directly, without the TypeScript SDK.
-Schedule it via pg_cron, crontab, or any SQL client:
+The first 4 parameters are backwards-compatible:

 -- Strip attributes only (keep all jobs and streams)